linkedin/coral/README.md

 ```
 The translation result is:
 ```
-Original query in hive: SELECT * FROM db1.airport Translated to trino:
+Original query in Hive QL:
+SELECT * FROM db1.airport
+Translated to Trino SQL:
 SELECT "name", "country", "area_code", "code", "datepartition" FROM "db1"."airport"
 ```

-You may also achieve above 5-7 via Coral-Service simple UI: http://localhost:8080

 #### To run Coral Service using the **remote metastore**:
 4. Add your kerberos client keytab file to `coral-service/src/main/resources`